linuxserver/docker-cops/README.md

 ## Versions

+* **11.08.23:** - Undeprecate and add new branch with mikespub fork which is actively maintained.
 * **15.05.23:** - Deprecate due to upstream dev abandonment of project.
 * **13.04.23:** - Move ssl.conf include to default.conf.
 * **19.01.23:** - Rebase to alpine 3.17 with php8.1.